manon-vadja/Versioning-Introduction/README.md

                     $ git pull copyherethewebaddressoftherepo

-## Move your files from local to global repositories
+## Working, staging area and committing your work on you repo

-If you want to add a file and save it into you repository, you fill follow two steps.
+If you want to add a file you've worked on and save it into your repository, you fill follow two steps.

 1. You add it on the staging area (like a plane on a runway ran) using :